-Employees subject to Steps 3 or 4, as outlined in Article 9.3, shall have the right to a factfinding meeting, unless said action is for Unscheduled Leave as outlined in Article 27.
-The appropriate union steward shall be present at such meeting along with the Department Head and the supervisor who has made the Upon completing the fact-finding, the Department Head charge. shall provide a written recommendation with all supporting documentation to the County Manager and Human Resources for approval of the outcome prior to implementation.
+Employees subject to Steps 3 or 4, as outlined in Article 9.3, shall have the right to a factfinding meeting.
+The appropriate union steward shall be present at such meeting along with the Department Head and the supervisor who has made the charge.
+Upon completing the fact-finding, the Department Head shall provide a written recommendation with all supporting documentation to the County Manager and Human Resources for approval of the outcome prior to implementation.
 This section shall not apply to drunken, disorderly or disruptive conduct by the employee.
 The union steward and the employee shall receive written notice of the charges against the employee twenty-four (24) hours in advance of such meeting.